Dukenbay-Aslan/android-cpp/docs/Dockerfile.md

 > ⓘ **Info**
 >
-> (Testing) This docker file also copies whole code
+> This docker file also copies whole code

 ## Main packages
 - [OpenJDK](https://openjdk.org/): The place to collaborate on an open-source implementation of the Java Platform, Standard Edition, and related projects.